-The release of The North Face Ventrix has been well hyped and for good reason.
-This new synthetic jacket rivals the uber-popular Patagonia Nano-Air in both comfort and performance, yet comes in considerably cheaper ($79 less for the hooded version).
+Since its release a couple of years ago, The North Face Ventrix line has been well-hyped and for good reason.
+This synthetic jacket rivals the uber-popular Patagonia Nano-Air in both comfort and performance, yet comes in considerably cheaper ($79 less for the hooded version to be exact).
 For everything from cold-weather hiking and climbing to skiing, this can be your go-to insulated jacket.
-Below we break the down the Ventrix’s warmth, breathability, water resistance, weight and packability, fit and sizing, and more.
+Below we break the down the Ventrix’s warmth, breathability, weather protection, weight and packability, fit and sizing, and more.
 To see how the Ventrix stacks up, see our articles on the best synthetic jackets and best midlayers.

 The Ventrix repels light to moderate precipitation well.
 Starting with the shell fabric, The North Face added a DWR treatment, which now is standard among high-end outdoor gear and helps water to bead and roll off instead of soaking in.
 In terms of insulation, the synthetic Ventrix does a far better job than down at repelling moisture and continuing to insulate when wet.
 This is one of the big selling points of a synthetic jacket: you can wear it as an outer layer during anything but heavy rain or snow, and it won’t soak up your sweat from the interior either.
 We have pushed synthetic jackets beyond their limits on occasion, but they’re great for everything but extended exposure to the elements.

 The hooded version of The North Face Ventrix weighs in at 15.5 ounces total, which is toward the heavier end of the synthetic pack.
-You certainly can go lighter with a superlight jacket like the new Patagonia Micro Puff, which weighs in at just 9.2 ounces but is more fragile and not designed for active use.
-Other top synthetic jackets like The North Face ThermoBall (13.8 ounces) and Arc’teryx Atom LT (12.7 ounces) weigh less as well.
+You certainly can go lighter with a superlight jacket like the Patagonia Micro Puff, which is just 9.3 ounces but more fragile and not as well built for active use as an outerlayer.
+Other top synthetic jackets like the Arc’teryx Atom LT (14.6 ounces) and Outdoor Research Ascendant Hoody (13 ounces) weigh less as well.
 But the real competition comes from the high-output synthetic field, led by Patagonia’s Nano-Air Hoody, which comes in a bit lighter than the Ventrix at 14 ounces.
-We did mention above that the Ventrix feels a little warmer and thicker than the Nano-Air (and the insulation is 80g vs. 60g on the Patagonia, although that comparison isn’t exactly apples to apples).
+But again, the Ventrix feels a little warmer and thicker than the Nano-Air.

-Packability isn’t usually a strong point of synthetic jackets, and the Ventrix is no exception.
+Packability usually isn’t a strong point of synthetic jackets, and the Ventrix is no exception.
 We love the insulation and comfort, but it just doesn’t pack down nearly as small as a down jacket or even down-like alternatives such as the Micro Puff or ThermoBall.
-You can stuff the jacket into a pack without much thought, but it doesn’t zip into its own pocket or come with a stuff sack.
-When folded into its own hood, which is fairly easy to do, the Ventrix scrunches down roughly to the size of an American football, if not a bit smaller.
+You can stuff the jacket into its left handwarmer pocket—which doubles as a stuff sack and is fairly easy to do—which scrunches the Ventrix down roughly to the size of an American football, if not a bit smaller.

 If there’s anything The North Face Ventrix excels at, it’s comfort.
 The inside of the jacket has a soft nylon liner with great next-to-skin feel, the insulation feels light and unobtrusive, and the exterior is cozy as well.
 From our experience, jackets like the Ventrix and Patagonia Nano-Air are more comfortable for long periods of wear than down-like alternatives such as the ThermoBall.
 In many ways, they feel more like your favorite cotton hoody, except even better due to the modern materials.